getanteon/anteon/README.md

 Check out the [Self-Hosted](https://github.com/ddosify/ddosify/tree/master/selfhosted) page for more information and usage.

 ### ☁️ Ddosify Cloud
 With Ddosify Cloud, anyone can test the performance of backend endpoints, monitor Kubernetes Clusters, and find the bottlenecks in the system.
-It has a simple/no code UI, insightful charts, service maps, and more features!
+It has a No code UI, insightful charts, service maps, and more features!

 Check out [Ddosify Cloud](https://app.ddosify.com/) to instantly find the performance issues on your system.